Percutaneous kidney procedures

 You are taken to the recovery room.
 You may be able to eat soon if you do not have an upset stomach.

 You may be able to go home within 24 hours.
-If there are problems, your doctor may keep you in the hospital longer.
+If there are problems, your surgeon may keep you in the hospital longer.

 The surgeon will take out the tubes if x-rays show that the kidney stones are gone and your kidney has healed.
 If stones are still there, you may have the same procedure again soon.